samzabala/1p21dashboardframework/readme.md

 *  [Shithole](https://github.com/samzabala)
 *  [Unnamed 1p21 Dashboard Framework](https://github.com/samzabala)

+# Modules
+These are boxes that hold content and can be rearranged in css grid

-# Classes
+# .

 ## `.modules-grid`
-container of our bois
+container of a box
 ## `.module`
 THE BOIS